nicholas-maltbie/MinimapTools/Documentation/manual/code-design.md

-    Icon that will scale with the map to maintain a consist size with its world size with the @nickmaltbie.MinimapTools.Minimap.IMinimap.PixelsPerUnit So if an element was 1x1 units and the pixel scale was 30 pixels per unit, it would scale the icon to be 30x30 pixels
+    Icon that will scale with the map to maintain a consist size with its world size with the @nickmaltbie.MinimapTools.Minimap.IMinimap.PixelsPerUnit So if an element was 1x1 units and the pixel scale was 30 pixels per unit, it would scale the icon to be 30x30 pixels.

 These are derived from the @nickmaltbie.MinimapTools.Icon.AbstractSizeIcon class which contains useful functions for managing a sprite